 In the years since, cloud hosting has evolved to address potentially damaging problems such as these.
 We live in an interconnected world where businesses of all sizes rely on a global web infrastructure that delivers reliability and advanced website security, as well as business continuity.
 And while 100% uptime is never guaranteed, multi-cloud hosting delivers something very close.

-If you are thinking of creating a website, choosing a hosting solution that uses multi-cloud hosting ensures reliability without compromising on site performance.
+If you are thinking of how to make a website, choosing a hosting solution that uses multi-cloud hosting ensures reliability without compromising on site performance.

 Not sure what that tech-forward sentence means to you?
 In this article, we'll explore multi-cloud hosting and why it fits the hosting needs of all businesses—from enterprises to small businesses.